 One phone call with Paul Dorr, was all it took to understand that we were in over our head.
 Our fight was only 4 weeks long and we were shocked when we defeated the school board with a 70% No Vote.
 We simply followed Paul’s instructions and enjoyed an unbelievable victory.
 Paul’s counsel not only helped us to defeat this egregious tax, but more importantly, he was diligent in keeping us safe and out of the snares of public officials.

 Through this process, we realized that confronting local government is a learned skill as we discovered when we later challenged the renewal of a one cent sales tax and were also successful in stopping the City of Aiken’s requirement that small businesses submit corporate tax returns upon renewal of their business license.

 Paul has an unbelievable knowledge base, and is a patient, kind and Godly man.
 He tells the truth in love and believes that the real battle ground for our freedom starts locally in our City and County Councils and School Boards.
 After working with Paul for almost 18 months, I highly recommend his services to anyone that wants to stop the over taxation and growth of their local government.
 For us, he was worth every penny!

 Deb Nix, We The People Aiken, Aiken, SC

 Lifto works for a bond company that pockets large bond issuance fees, funded by taxpayers.
 He is a national expert on helping school districts pass bonds at the ballot box.
 He is the author of the book School Finance Elections: A Comprehensive Planning Model for Success.
-Twenty months after he gave this lecture above, I had a client challange a $200 million proposed tax increase in a school disitrict in a Minneapolis suburb.
+Twenty months after he gave this lecture above, I had a client challenge a proposed $200 million tax increase in a Minneapolis suburban school district.
 Lifto was the consultant for this school district.
-My client beat them by nearly 1,000 votes in a campaign where some told my clients, "You don't stand a chance!"
+My client beat them by nearly 1,000 votes in a campaign where some told my clients, “You don’t stand a chance!”